carlosaraque22/holbertonschool-low_level_programming/0x09-static_libraries/README.md

-static libraries are a must
+Static libraries are a must